ykjit/yk/src/contributing/prs.md

 ## The reviewer and reviewee covenant

-The aim of pull request reviewing is to ensure that contributions to yk are of good quality.
-We have high standards but we do not expect perfection: reviewers must not hold reviewees to unduly high standards.
-Similarly, reviews must not be adversarial: both reviewer and reviewee should work together to improve a pull request, with both parties assuming good faith on the part of the other.
+The aim of pull request reviewing is to make yk better while ensuring that our quality standards are maintained.
+Ultimately, it is in yk's best interests for all pull requests which satisfy the criteria listed in the previous section to be merged in.

+Both reviewer and reviewee have their part to play in making this process work.
+Most importantly, both parties must assume good faith on the part of the other: for example, questions are an opportunity to learn or explain, not to attack.
 Clear, polite, communication between both parties is required at all times.
+Reviewers should respond in a timely manner to comments, while understanding that reviewees may have many outside responsibilities that mean their responses are less timely.

+Reviewers should help a reviewee meet the expected standards, via questioning and explicit guidance, without setting the bar unnecessarily high.
+Reviewers need to accept:

+  * that a pull request cannot solve every problem, and some problems are best deferred to a future pull request;
+  * and that some variance of individual style is acceptable.

+Put another way, while we set high standards, and require all contributions to meet them, we are not foolish enough to expect perfection.
+In particular, reviewers must be welcoming to newcomers, who may not be familiar with our processes or standards, and adjust accordingly.

 ## The pull request process in yk repositories